-Shiseido Ultimate Sun Protector Cream SPF 50: great sunscreen for oily, dry, and combination skin
+Shiseido Ultimate Sun Protector Cream SPF 50: A great sunscreen for oily, dry, and combination skin.

-SkinCeuticals Physical Fusion UV Defense SPF 50: slightly tinted and water resistant; doesn’t leave a white cast
+SkinCeuticals Physical Fusion UV Defense SPF 50: A slightly tinted and water resistant; doesn’t leave a white cast.

-Coola Sun Silk Moisturizer SPF 30: a great sunscreen for the face that’s perfect for anyone with normal to dry skin
+EltaMD UV Clear SPF: A great sunscreen for the face that’s perfect for anyone with normal to acne-prone skin.

 Many chemical sunscreen products include multiple active ingredients in order to provide broad-spectrum protection, as well as antioxidants (vitamins C and E) to combat the free radical damage that chemical sunscreens predispose the skin to.